ChenGiuseppe/PyMM/README.md

 <br></br>
 ## Usage

 Before trying to launch the program, be sure that you have activated the correct environment (the one where the required libraries are installed).
-You can then proceed using the PyMM program.
+Then, you may proceed using the PyMM program.

 If you need help use: